2024 Update

 Content

 The County Council approved the County Executive’s requests to fund the affected county departments to implement the BWC program.
-The approved FY23 budget funding (and estimated FY22 costs) includes:
+The approved FY23 budget funding includes:

 Title